Blog

 This is the work I offer: for children, families, and educators

-In my sessions and workshops for kids and families, we create space for:
+In our sessions and workshops for kids and families, we create space for:

 • Expression that doesn’t rely on performance